 Patients are routinely transported locally to Sentara Albemarle Medical Center as the primary hospital for the region.
-Air-Medical Helicopters from Nightingale Air Ambulance in Norfolk, V.A., Vidant Air Ambulance in Greenville, N.C., as well as the United States Coast Guard from Air Station Elizabeth City also serve our area and are routinely requested to transport critical trauma patients to the area's distant trauma centers located in Norfolk, VA and Greenville, NC.
-Both service area counties border the Pasquotank River and Albemarle Sound which are part of the heavily traveled intercoastal waterway and tie back to the historic roots of the city known as the "Harbor of Hospitality".
+Air-Medical Helicopters from Nightingale Air Ambulance in Norfolk, V.A., Vidant Air Ambulance in Greenville, N.C., as well as the United States Coast Guard from Air Station Elizabeth City also serve our area and are routinely requested to transport critical medical and trauma patients to the area's distant trauma centers located in Norfolk, VA and Greenville, NC.
+Both service area counties border the Pasquotank River and Albemarle Sound which are part of the heavily traveled Intracoastal Waterway and tie back to the historic roots of the city known as the "Harbor of Hospitality."

 Pasquotank County also hosts the nation's largest US Coast Guard base, Coast Guard Air Station Elizabeth City, which is responsible for numerous search and rescue missions each year throughout the Mid-Atlantic Region.
 Tied in with the base is a joint civil-military airport named Elizabeth City Regional Airport.
 Our response district includes two school systems which altogether have a total of 20 schools in addition to covering one State university, Elizabeth City State University.
 Both counties include two main arteries for traffic which are US Highway 17 traveling North-South and US Route 158 traveling East-West.
 Located adjacent to the Coastal "Outer Banks" of NC and Metropolitan Hampton Roads area of VA, it’s easy to understand that a great deal of traffic flow passes through both counties each day.